 There’s No Need to Go at it Alone

 Pride in your work can make you a great business success, but it can also make it hard to get perspective.
 You don’t have to choose between being a fulltime blogger while running your business and losing control of your voice.
 Whether you’re looking for copywriting for a particular project, a complete website design and rebranding strategy, or just some advice on building your online presence, we can amplify your voice, bringing the message you want to the customers you need.
-Contact us to learn more (or feel free to message us on Twitter @ContentFac).
+Contact us to learn more or click here to get a copy of our generic proposal and pricing sheet for a detailed list of the services we offer and how much they cost.
+And as always, feel free to message us on Twitter @ContentFac.

 Not ready to outsource?
 Determined to go it alone?
 Build your blogging skills with our complete guide on How to Write a Blog Post That Brings in Business.